puppetlabs/puppet-docs/source/pe/2.5/compliance_using.markdown

 ![custom_report_compliance_main_link][]

 A custom report is split into a "Common Differences" tab and an "Individual Differences" tab.
-This is very similar to the layout of the group compliance review pages, and should  be read in the same fashion; the only difference is that all comparisons are to a single baseline instead of per-node baselines.
+This is very similar to the layout of the group compliance review pages and can be read in the same fashion.
+The only difference is that all comparisons are to a single baseline instead of per-node baselines.

 ![custom_report_common][]